reproductor-mpv-en-raspberry-pi

 Show/Hide track informationi

-These are just a few of the basic commands, but MPV has many additional options and settings that you can explore.
+These are just some of the basic commands, but MPV has many, many additional options and configurations you can explore.

 You can consult the official documentation for more details on all available commands and configurations.

-You can adjust video quality and other parameters using options in the command line.
+You can adjust video quality and other parameters using command-line options.
 Here are some examples:

 Adjust video quality: